AnantLad/AJ_Store/Docs/AWS.md

 ### Components of IAM

-1. IAM Users: It is represents a **person** or **application**.Each user gets Username,password,access key.
+1. IAM Users:
+   - It is represents a **person** or **application**.
+   - Each user gets Username,password,access key.
-2. IAM Groups: A **group** is collection of **users**.Instead of give permission to each user, we assign **policies** to group
+2. IAM Groups:
+   - A **group** is collection of **users**.
+   - Instead of give permission to each user, we assign **policies** to group
-3. IAM Roles: Role gives temporary credentials. means we create one role and attach one policy to it and use them combine.Commonly used for service-to-service communication.
+3. IAM Roles: Role gives temporary credentials.
+   - Means we create one role and attach one policy to it and use them combine.
+   - Commonly used for service-to-service communication.
-4. IAM Policies: Policy means permission document in form of JSON format.It defines Effect(Allow/Deny), Action, Resource.
+4. IAM Policies:
+    - Policy means permission document in form of JSON format.
+    - It defines Effect(Allow/Deny), Action, Resource.

 ---